-The collaboration between Singapore and Germany’s innovation ecosystem and support for startups looking to internationalise continues with Scaler8, Singapore’s Global Innovation Alliance programme for Germany, supported by Enterprise Singapore.
+The collaboration between Singapore and Germany’s innovation ecosystem and support for startups looking towards business expansion continues with Scaler8, Singapore’s Global Innovation Alliance programme for Germany, supported by Enterprise Singapore.
 We position Asian startups and SMEs for success in the German market, through our suite of market exploration and access services, strong networks, and industry expertise.

-Scaler8’s latest partnership with Digital Hub Logistics Hamburg offers direct connections to the who’s who in Germany’s logistics sector to provide the right guidance and advice to startups seeking to enter Germany as a potential new market.
+Scaler8’s latest partnership with Digital Hub Logistics Hamburg offers direct connections to the who’s who in Germany’s logistics sector to provide the right guidance and advice to startups seeking to start a business in Germany.

 Johannes Berg, Scaler8 mentor and Managing Director of Digital Hub Logistics Hamburg, said: “Singapore and Hamburg are both locations in which commerce, logistics, and supply chain excel and where new ideas and innovation can grow and prosper.
 Ever since the first trading company outpost was founded by a merchant from Hamburg in Singapore in 1839, trade, logistics, and port infrastructure play a vital bridge in the relation between Hamburg and Singapore.
 With Scaler8, the Digital Hub Logistics strives to be the innovation anchorage for Singapore startups in Hamburg and Northern Germany.”

 In addition to Digital Hub Logistics Hamburg, Scaler8’s existing partnership with Invest in Bavaria opens doors to opportunities in Southern Germany – all €36b of it, or 18% of total German sales in the logistics sector.